 - 4.1 The City Region Sustainable Transport Settlement (CRSTS) is a five-year capital settlement to enable the city regions to achieve their ambitions in terms of transport investment.
-The fund is overseen by DfT and in the West Midlands it aligns with the planned publication of a new Local Transport Plan (LTP).
-CRSTS commenced in 2022-23 with £8.9m previously allocated to the West Midlands in 2021-22 to assist with preparation and delivery of the settlement. - 4.2 CRSTS is now the main source of transport capital funding for local transport schemes with a scheme cost of £50m or less.
+The fund is overseen by the Department for Transport (DfT) and in the West Midlands it aligns with emerging Local Transport Plan 5 (LTP5).
+CRSTS commenced in 2022-23 with £8.9m previously allocated to the West Midlands in 2021-22 to assist with preparation and delivery of the settlement. - 4.2 CRSTS is the main source of transport capital funding for local transport schemes with a scheme cost of £50m or less.
 CRSTS draws under one heading, a number of transport funding streams including the final year of the (already allocated) Transforming Cities Fund (TCF), as well as the Integrated Transport Block (ITB) and Highways Maintenance Block (HMB).
-For the time being, the Active Travel Fund (ATF), which covers walking and cycling investment, remains separate. - 4.3 As part of the Budget/Spending Review 2021, the Government announced provisional allocation to WMCA of £1.05bn for 2022-27.
-WMCA/TfWM, with the seven West Midlands local authorities, developed a programme 'ask' which-the WMCA Board approved for submission on 14th January 2022.
-The projects included in the programme bid were developed and set out against Government priority outcomes of; - Growth and Productivity - Levelling up - Decarbonisation
+For the time being, the Active Travel Fund (ATF), which covers walking and cycling investment, remains separate. - 4.3 The projects included in the programme bid were developed and set out against Government priority outcomes of; - Growth and Productivity - Levelling up - Decarbonisation